Table of Contents

 Fees & Charges

-- There is a charge of RM10 or 1% of the outstanding late payment fee, up to a maximum of RM100.
+• A cost of RM10 or 1% of the outstanding late payment fee, up to a limit of RM100, is levied.

-- RM20 or 5% of the outstanding amount, whichever is higher for the cash withdrawal fee.
+• The cash withdrawal charge is RM15 or 5% of the outstanding amount, whichever is greater.

 Features & Benefits